minimalcorruption/nhentai_tools/README.md

 # Download all galeries with specified character and embed metadata
 nhentai_tools.character_download("JetStream-Sam", True)
-#Downloaded files can be found in JetStream-Sam/
+# Downloaded files can be found in JetStream-Sam/
 ```

-A library has more mass download functions, please refer to Wiki
+A library has more mass download functions, please refer to [wiki](https://github.com/minimalcorruption/nhentai_tools/wiki/Documentation)

 ### Working with metadata